p3r7/blog/_posts/2020-01-12-emacs-is-no-editor.md

 On blog posts, forums, Linux package descriptions, [Wikipedia](https://en.wikipedia.org/wiki/Emacs), [emacs.sexy](https://emacs.sexy/) and even on the [official site](https://www.gnu.org/software/emacs/).

-But the later quickly rectifies with:
+But the latter quickly rectifies with:

     At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing.